Layer-C/y2123-tools/README.md

-# OXGN Labs - ART GENERATOR
+# Y2123.com Toolbox

+Layer C (layerc.io)

+Created by shanq.eth

-A tool to generate generative art with Metaplex metadata.
+Tools to generate generative art and other generic tools for NFTs

 **Features:**
 * Probability for each traits